Protecting The Rights Of You And Your Family

 If you are a victim of domestic violence, you might be able to pursue legal remedies to stop the abuser from hurting or attempting to hurt you or your children.
 Unfortunately, getting an injunction can be a complicated process requiring in-depth knowledge of the law.

-Understanding that this can be an emotional and stressful time, our lawyer at the Law Office of Ada M. Barreto, P.A., is here to provide the legal support you need to successfully petition for a restraining order.
-We have been practicing law for over 25 years and have helped numerous people facing complex legal issues.
+Understanding that this can be an emotional and stressful time, Ada M. Barreto and her team at the Law Office of Ada M. Barreto, P.A., are here to provide the legal support you need to successfully petition for a restraining order.
+Since 1995 we have helped numerous people successfully resolve their complex legal issues.
 By attending to every detail of your case and using the insight we have gained throughout our experience, we can develop an effective legal strategy to focus on working toward a favorable outcome on your behalf.

 Discuss your situation with our attorney by calling us at 305-709-5725 today.